thatdecade/ArduinoTricorder/README.md

 * To navigate the info pages, press left or right.
 Pressing center goes home.
 * To toggle sound effects, hold the left button.
-* Close the lid to put to sleep, low power mode.
+* Close the lid or wait 10 mins to put to sleep, low power mode.
+Open the lid or press a button to wake up.

 Thermal Camera: To access the video, press the button marked User SW on the Feather board.